pmandrik/testbed/3_unix/README.md

 `init process` (pid = 1) becomes the parent process of any process whose parent terminates - every process has a parent guarante.

 `pid_t wait(int* statloc)` - block if children are still running, return termination child pid (write status into statloc) if child has terminated (zombie), return if no any child process.
 Return on first child terminates.
-`pid_t waitpid(pid_t pid, int * statloc, int options)` - if pid  == -1 - wait for any child; pid == 0 - wait for any child with same process group ID as caller; pid > 0 - wait for pid child; pid < -1 - wayt for any child with process group ID equals the |pid|. options = WCONTINUED - wait continued child, WNOHANG - no block if child is working and return 0, WUNTRACED - wait child that has stopped.
+`pid_t waitpid(pid_t pid, int * statloc, int options)` - if pid  == -1 - wait for any child; pid == 0 - wait for any child with same process group ID as caller; pid > 0 - wait for pid child; pid < -1 - wait for any child with process group ID equals the |pid|. options = WCONTINUED - wait continued child, WNOHANG - no block if child is working and return 0, WUNTRACED - wait child that has stopped.
 When process terminates -> kernel notify parent by SIGCHLD signal.
 Zombie process - is child that terminated but parent not yet waited for it.